xlentcaen/test1/monthly-cost-analysis.md

 - The check is applied for both **WC (White collar)** and **BC (Blue collar)**

 ## Key Review Questions
-- Which companies carry the largest cost base?
 - Which accounts explain the main cost movements?
 - Which cost centers or cost center groups are driving the cost base?
 - Do all **CC-CC** cost centers net to zero as expected?
 - Are allocated costs fully transferred from **CC-CC** to **CC-PC**?
 - Are negative results in **CC-PC** allocated correctly to profit centers?
-- Which profit centers absorb the highest costs?
 - How do **Monthly** and **YTD** views differ across the fiscal year?
 - Is **CN** used only for validation and not for performance evaluation?
-- Are profit centers consistently named using both code and **Profit Center Name**?
 - Are **CC-CC** cost centers correctly identified through the cost center groups **Internal fees common**, **Internal fees local site support**, and **Internal fees IT**?
 - Does **Forecasted Headcount** deviate from **Approved Headcount** for **WC (White collar)** or **BC (Blue collar)**?